Skip to main content

 Type of restoration benefit in health insurance

-Complete Exhaustion: This kind of restoration benefit kicks in once the whole amount insured has been depleted.
+Complete Exhaustion: This kind of restoration benefit kicks in only once the whole amount insured has been depleted.
 A restoration benefit is typically provided for the full depletion of the sum insured under most health insurance policies.

 For instance, if a Rs.
 4 lakh claim is filed under a Rs.
 5 lakh amount insured health plan, you will receive the remaining insured amount of Rs.
 1 lakh upon claim payment.
 But the restoration benefit will not be available in the event of a second claim filed during the same insurance year.
 In case your remaining sum insured is exhausted, only then the restoration benefit is activated.